gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 first, think carefully about your study design and variables collected and what your models of interest might be, what assumptions might be violated based on the data collection story, and then start fitting models.
-Then check your assumptions and only proceed on with any inference if those conditions are reasonably well-met.
+Then check your assumptions and only proceed on with any inference if the conditions are not clearly violated.
 The AIC provides an alternative method for selecting among different potential models and they do not need to be nested (a requirement of hypothesis testing methods used to sequentially simplify models).
 The automated consideration of all possible models in the ``dredge`` function should not be considered in all situations but can be useful in a preliminary model exploration study where no clear knowledge exists about useful models to consider.
-Reporting the summary of AIC results beyond just reporting the top model(s) selected for focused exploration provides the evidence to support that selection.
+Where some knowledge exists of possible models of interest *a priori*, fit those models and use the AIC function to get AICs to compare.
+Reporting the summary of AIC results beyond just reporting the top model(s) that were selected for focused exploration provides the evidence to support that selection -- not p-values!

 ## Chapter summary	{#section8-15}